Compact Neural Network Algorithm for Electrocardiogram Classification: Methodology

-Additional features include heart rate, defined as the number of heartbeats per unit of time, typically expressed in beats per minute (bpm).
-It represents the frequency of the cardiac cycle, determined by the interval between consecutive peaks in an ECG signal.
-Another key feature is peak amplitude variability, quantified as the standard deviation of the amplitude differences between successive peaks.
-Furthermore, the average distance between the peaks indicates the mean time elapsed between successive heartbeats, providing information on the regularity of the cardiac rhythm.
-These features are widely utilized in cardiology studies to diagnose arrhythmic disorders. \cite{singh2023ecg}.
-These 17 metrics provide our neural network with a comprehensive set of relevant characteristics, optimizing performance while maintaining low algorithmic complexity.
+Additional features include heart rate, defined as the number of heartbeats per unit time, typically expressed in beats per minute (bpm).
+The heartbeat frequency corresponds to the cardiac cycle rate and is determined by the time intervals between consecutive peaks in the ECG signal.
+Another important feature is peak amplitude variability, quantified as the standard deviation of amplitude differences between successive peaks.
+Lastly, the average distance between peaks represents the mean elapsed time between consecutive heartbeats, providing insights into the cardiac rhythm’s behavior.
+These features are widely employed in cardiology research for diagnosing arrhythmic disorders and are straightforward to compute~\cite{singh2023ecg}.

+A more detailed description of similar features can be found in Frausto et al.~\cite{frausto2025classification}, where the authors proposed a comparable feature vector to classify SERS spectra of organophosphate pesticides.
+Collectively, these 17 metrics form a comprehensive feature vector that captures relevant signal characteristics, enabling the neural network to maximize performance while maintaining low algorithmic complexity.

+We advocate the use of these features to extract significant, easily computed descriptors that effectively characterize the ECG signal’s behavior and key morphological traits, thereby eliminating the need for deeper neural network architectures.